Peruvian NYC is a mix of Indigenous, Spanish, African and Asian cultures.

 Peruvian-born Tony Succar is based in Miami.
 He won Latin Grammy Awards for Salsa Album and Producer of the Year in 2019.

 We are famous for ceviche and pisco.
 The two go together perfectly.
-[Ceviche and pisco changed my life once.]
 We are also famous for our Andean flutes.
+There is a famous salsa sung by Celia Cruz in 1981 called “Toro Mata.”
+It’s actually a Peruvian folk song.

-Peru is defined by the Andes mountains with a dry coast on one side and Amazonian jungle on the other.
+Peru is defined by the Andes mountains with a dry coastal plain on one side and Amazonian jungle on the other.

 Cusco was the capital of the Inca, one of the great civilizations of South America.
 Spanish colonizers first controlled South America from Lima.